 Capturing the red glare of a rocket doesn’t have to be rocket science.
 Photographing fireworks can be a lot of fun, and it’s one of the easier things to shoot.
-As you head out with your camera on the 4th of July or another celebration, prepare yourself to come home with some great photos.
+As you head out with your camera on November 5th for Guy Fawkes Night or another celebration, prepare yourself to come home with some great photos.
 You’ll surely succeed if you keep these helpful tips in mind…

 1. Choose the right venue

 Choosing the right venue is essential if you want fireworks photos that really pop.
 A city skyline, a natural feature in the landscape or a floodlit ruin can all help to provide a sense of setting and scale, while providing a useful framing device.

 If shooting in an urban or floodlit setting, light pollution will give everything a warm, yellow glow.
 To get rid of this, set the white balance to tungsten (sometimes called incandescent) in-camera so you can be sure that any warm colors in your image are from the fireworks themselves rather than ambient light.
 If shooting raw files, however, you can always fix the white balance in Adobe Camera Raw.

 A tripod is a must or else be prepared to brace your camera against something steady, but there's also some other useful kit to help you get the shot.

 A remote release is essential for shooting fireworks because it enables you to start each exposure without jogging the camera, and to lock the shutter open for as long as you need.

 If you want to include a series of explosions, keep the shutter open throughout the series and place a piece of black card in front of your lens between bursts to prevent the background from blowing out.

 Even if your camera’s settings are displayed on the rear LCD, it can be a challenge to locate buttons and dials in the dark, so for night work it pays to invest in an LED head torch, such as Petzl’s Tikka.